-Current discussions around climate and environmental risks to human security often look at nations as either contributing the most to climate change (higher income countries) or being affected the most by its impacts (lower income countries).
-Brazil challenges this notion through its combination of large-scale industries and widespread inequality and human insecurity.
+Current discussions about climate and environmental risks to human security often look at nations as either contributing the most to climate change (higher income countries) or being affected the most by its impacts (lower income countries).
+Brazil challenges this notion because it combines substantial wealth and emissions (primarily from land use change) with extensive vulnerability linked to widespread inequality and human insecurity.
 This demonstrates that there is a need for these discussions on the international level to be inclusive of such complex socioeconomic dynamics, as they present unique entry-points for action.
 For Brazil, this translates into a combination of need for international support, however with increased implementation capacities.